AppTrain/getting_and_cleaning_data/CodeBook.md

 The data.frame is converted to an R data.table to take advantage of grouping functionality.

     mean_by_activity_and_subject = activity_table[,lapply(.SD,mean),by = c('subject_id','activity')]

+## Result

-This results in 180 rows (30 subjects x 6 Activites) and 68 columns (66 variables + subject + activity.) , with each row containing the mean over each subject and activity combination for each of the 66 variables.
+This results is a table of 180 rows (30 subjects x 6 Activites) and 68 columns (66 variables + subject + activity.) , with each row containing the mean over each subject and activity combination for each of the 66 variables.

+The output of the script is stored in a file called grouped_answer.txt

 ##License: